-Spyder is an IDE specialized for use in scientific applications of Python rather than for general purpose application development.
-This is both an advantage and a disadvantage when compared to a full featured IDE such as PyCharm, Python Tools for Visual Studio (PVTS), PyDev or Aptana Studio.
+spyder is an IDE specialized for use in scientific applications of Python rather than for general purpose application development.
+This is both an advantage and a disadvantage when compared to a full featured IDE such as PyCharm or VS Code.
 The main advantage is that many powerful but complex features are not integrated into Spyder, and so the learning curve is much shallower.
 The disadvantage is similar - in more complex projects, or if developing something that is not straight scientific Python, Spyder is less capable.
 However, netting these two, Spyder is almost certainly the IDE to use when starting Python, and it is always relatively simple to migrate to a sophisticated IDE if needed.